 Volcanic Wonders & the Sky LagoonTour ID: SRE06

-- Visit to the new eruption site
+- Visit to an eruption site

 - Gunnuhver geothermal field of various mud pools